project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/upgrading_dbs.md

        - V1.0_cassandra.cql    // correct file format
        - V1.0.1_cassandra.cql  // incorrect file format

-- In case, if any of the files fails to get included, the script execution will break unless the issue is fixed.
+- In case, if any of the files fails to get executed due to some error, the script execution will break unless the issue is fixed.
 - After fixing the file ,you need to delete the corresponding wrong entry under cassandra_migration_version table which is auto
   generated during the upgrade process.